asia-morgenstern/college-projects/README.md

 ## Stack Implementation
 Implements a stack.
 Checks if all delimiters are properly opened and closed within a given file.
 Written in C++.

-Completed in CS 251 Data Structure (2nd Year Fall) | Project 2
+Completed in CS 251 Data Structures (2nd Year Fall) | Project 2

 ## Sudoku Puzzle
 Allows a user to play Sudoku.
 Makes use of a Sudoku Generator/Solver provided by the professor.
 Written in Java.